Blueprint Travelers - Travel Site

 Day Trip to a Beach Club

-The Rosario Islands are full of beach clubs and resorts, many of which provide day passes, which includes transportation to and from Cartagena, Colombia.
-You can ask the tour agency you are using about the different beach club offerings that they have.
+The Rosario Islands are full of beach clubs and resorts, many of which provide day passes, which includes transportation to and from Cartagena.
+You can ask a local tour agency about the different beach club offerings that they have.
 Another option is Makani Luxury Wanderlust, a luxury hotel with a day pass beach club offering.
 The baseline package includes lounge chairs at their beach area with shade and upgraded packages include reserved seats at their pool (although anyone at the beach club can use the pool).
-This beach club is not located on the Rosario Islands; instead, it is much closer to Cartagena, Colombia on the island of Tierra Bomba.
+This beach club is not located on the Rosario Islands; instead, it is much closer to Cartagena on the island of Tierra Bomba.

 The pool area at Makani for relaxing around Cartagena